PUBLIC HEARING ON PESTICIDES ANNOUNCED!

 Read more about the need for an overhaul of the mosquito program and how you can opt-out of aerial spraying on our coalition website, here.

-Even if a particular bill does not pass, when we build significant political momentum for a reform in the legislature, it’s far more likely that we will be able to achieve those reforms through regulatory change, as we achieved on neonics this March.
+Even if a particular bill does not pass, when we build significant political momentum for a reform in the legislature, it’s far more likely that we will be able to achieve those reforms through regulatory change, as we achieved on neonics this past March.
 This is a major reason why we must use this opportunity to exercise our democratic power!

 Enforcing existing pesticide laws, promoting transparency